Horse64/core.horse64.org/docs/Concurrency.md

 **Note on race conditions:** concurrent functions don't run truly in parallel.
-Only during the time skips, so during your `later` calls, are other interleaving functions allowed to run.
-So for those calls, you need to consider potential race conditions, but not anywhere else.
+Only during the time skips, so during your `later` calls, can other interleaved later functions run.

-**Note on performance:** the Horse64 concurrency doesn't mean multi-threading.
-Therefore, it will avoid performance issues from getting stalled by external resources, but it won't avoid performance issues caused by too much computation going on that would benefit from multicore performance.
+[See more on the formal concurrency model here.]( /docs/Language%20Specs/Concurrency%20Model.md)